 We recommend that people with SCI check with a physician before starting a physical activity program.
-If you're unsure whether a physician needs to be consulted before your client starts an exercise program, use the PAR-Q+ guidelines (back of this guide) to inform your decision.
+If you're unsure whether a physician needs to be consulted before your client starts an exercise program, use an exercise pre-screening questionnaire (e.g., the CSEP Get Active Questionnaire) to inform your decision.